 6 things to do in La Paz Baja California Sur

 Visiting the beautiful La Paz, the capital of Baja California Sur, was a real surprise to me.
 I didn’t expect such a beauty and even less so many expats living there.
-The first one I got in touch with was Esther, the Swiss owner of El Angel Azul where I stayed for my 2 nights and then met a few others, mostly the owners of restaurants, bars and hotels nowadays.
+The first one I got in touch with was Esther, the Swiss owner of a guesthouse and then met a few others, mostly the owners of restaurants, bars and hotels nowadays.

 If you’re considering traveling to La Paz, consider a vacation rental.
 They can be incredibly luxurious and have all the amenities of home, but still give you the feeling of living like a local.
 Vacation rentals are a great way to experience this hidden gem in Mexico.

 I spent 4 incredible days in the town and walked it all through looking for the best tips for you.
 The city center looks small and it’s all easily walkable even though the terrain is a bit hilly.
 It does not feel like you are surrounded by around 250,000 inhabitants.
 In spite of being featured in John Steinbeck’s novel The Pearl, La Paz keeps its charming small town touch.

 I can recommend you these 6 things to do in La Paz:

 1. El malecon -the famous boardwalk is probably the most visited part of La Paz since it was built in 2004.
 I spent there every afternoon because the sunsets are incredible there.
 The boardwalk along the coast looks more like somewhere in the US or Europe with both the locals and tourists jogging, running with dogs, cycling, inline-skating etc. A few rare statues are lined up along the coast and make up for even a more beautiful sunset with the sun behind them.